deng-kevin/AFK-Simmumah-Macro/README.md

 ㅤ2.
 There should be an exe in there which you need to run to install VIGEmBus

 ㅤ3.
-Once you have installed everything restart your pc
+Once it is installed, restart your pc

-How to install AHK Library.
+How to install the AHK Library.

- 1. Go to AHK Download Directory Normally Default install is at **(C:\Program Files\AutoHotkey)**
+ 1. Go to AHK Download Directory.
+Normally, the default install is at **(C:\Program Files\AutoHotkey)**

- 2. Once you have the AHK Directory open in File explorer drag and drop the Lib Folder into the AHK Install Directory
+ 2. Once you have the AHK Directory open.
+In File explorer, drag and drop the Lib Folder into the AHK Install Directory

-Once everything is installed you can open the Macro folder and start using the afk scripts.
+Once everything is installed you can open the AFK Simmumah Macro folder and start using the afk ahk scripts.

 If you have any questions ask ***DengKevin#2947*** on Discord.